kayigireerneste/COA-TASKFORCE_Challenge/README.md

 ## Setup Instructions
 you can view the test answers in console of your prefered browser after opening Open index.html of Interactive Photo Gallery in that browser.

+## conclusion

+to be able to view both projects without checking and cloning the projects code you can use the deployed version link as well as I have deployed it on github deploymeny service, and remember to view the test for both challenges remember to open the console of the browser